luongthang0105/Automatic-Attendance-System/README.md

 <br> The first sheet of the excel file will show users who and when did someone attend.
 <br> The second sheet shows the total number of people, number of attendees, and number of absent attendees.

+<br> Unfortunately, I only have the Vietnamese instructions for this project.
+I'll make an English version if I have time!